Magnuti/TDT4200-Parallel-Computing/CUDA_assignment_7/README.md

 In the resulting matrix, we only use the 5x9336000 submatrix, not the entire 16x9336000 matrix.

+### Results

+The final running time is 0.010 seconds.
+Not bad for 5 filters!
+Certainly faster than our previous implementations.

 ### Discussion

 As you can see on the output images they are not correct, but the do contain the correct internal structure even though the colours are messed up.
 Unfortunately, I did not have time to find the cause of this bug as I started too late on the assignment...
 Nevertheless, I hope that you are able to understand my attempt on a solution to this GEMM problem, and hopefully you spot the bug rightaway!